navpil/put-db-under-test/Readme.md

 Can be done in various ways, for example:

-1. Manually create DB with a predefined name which is then used by tests
+1. Manually create DB with a predefined name which is then used by tests.
+Don't forget to clean it before running tests (dropping tables is a good idea)
 2. Create DB with a JDBC query before running tests, for example:

         DriverManager.getConnection("jdbc:sqlserver://localhost;", "username", "password")